microsoft/DevSkim-VSCode-Plugin/README.md

 The README.md in both the client and server folders have more details on their specific component files.

+Additionally, it is necessary to grab the rules folder from the [all up DevSkim Rep](https://github.com/Microsoft/DevSkim) and copy it into the client directory.
+This directory contains all of the rules that DevSkim runs against the file it is analyzing.

 ## Contributing
-The README.md for the root DevSkim repo has the general details for contributing to the DevSkim project.
+The README.md for the [all up DevSkim Rep](https://github.com/Microsoft/DevSkim) has the general details for contributing to the DevSkim project.
 This section is specific for the VS Code Plugin.
 As a TypeScript/Nodejs based project, use of NPM modules is par for the course.
 Since this project is distributed by Microsoft in the VS Code Marketplace and Microsoft has a policy requiring review of licenses of all third party components it distributes, every NPM Module added to VS Code needs to be reviewed internally by Microsoft before distribution in the Marketplace.
 This will delay contributions that add a new NPM Module from appearing in the official distribution of this plugin, however a couple of things can speed up the process.
 NPM with no dependencies or a small dependency tree are quicker to review (the whole dependency tree needs license review), and MIT (or similar licenses) require much less review than more restrictive licenses, or custom licenses.